artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

     └── beihai.tif

 #.
 Create a file called rights.csv.
 The example below can be used as
    a template for PREMIS rights metadata.
-The filename column must come first and the filename path must always start with ``objects/``.
+The ``file`` column must come first.

    .. csv-table::
       :file: _csv/rights.csv
       :header-rows: 1

-   Note that to enter multiple rights acts for the same basis, you must create two separate rows, as with rows 1 and 2 in the example above.
+   To enter multiple rights acts for the same basis, use separate rows, as with rows 1 and 2 in the example above.
+Within one CSV import, if rows have the same target, basis and act, only the first is imported.
+The targets ``objects`` and ``objects/`` are treated as equivalent for this check.

 #.
 Create a subdirectory called ``metadata`` and place the rights.csv file
    inside it.::